Consequences of Plagiarism: Why Copy-Paste Isn’t Worth It

 The ticking clock and that assignment that’s due in five hours might make the copy-paste buttons look way too tempting.
 You’re probably thinking you’ll get away with borrowing a little paragraph or even reusing your old essay for a new class.
 What’s the big deal?
 Well, in the academic world, plagiarism is, and it can really mess with your reputation.

-And if it feels impossible to write something original with that blank page staring you down, EssayWriter’s professionals are here to make sure you submit plagiarism-free, authentic content without a last-minute panic attack.
-With expert writers and a smart AI essay writer, lifting your academic load has never been easier, or faster!
+And if it feels impossible to write something original with that blank page staring you down, AI essay writer is here to make sure you submit plagiarism-free, authentic content without a last-minute panic attack.

 Why is Plagiarism So Serious?